 - Become familiar with the measured numbers for the metrics (e.g., what are "good" values of SNRi or Edge SNRi?)
 Transform units from native sensor native units of cycles/pixel to practical units like cycles/angle or cycles per object distance, as needed. - Determine best practices for measuring the information capacity of High Dynamic Range (HDR) sensors. - Determine best practices for designing the output (matched) filter: How much weight should SNRi and Edge SNRi be given?
-What about sharpening to limit external interference? - Work on the ISO 23654 standard, Photography -Digital cameras - image Information Metrics, overseen by ISO TC42. - Explore the correlation between C with the subjective visual appearance of a variety of images, without and with additional image processing.
+What about sharpening to limit external interference? - Study the effects of demosaicing, which may include nonlinear processing that enhances edges, on information capacity. - Work on the ISO 23654 standard, Photography -Digital cameras - image Information Metrics, overseen by ISO TC42. - Explore the correlation between C with the subjective visual appearance of a variety of images, without and with additional image processing.